Once Upon a Time in China: Plot

 Wong and his apprentices disguise themselves and infiltrate Jackson's base to find and rescue 13th Aunt.
-Yim engages Wong in a one-on-one fight and again, Wong defeats Yim for the second time in a row, and realises that he has been cheating in fights; there is a small spearhead tied onto the tip of Yim's queue (which Wong uses to tear Yim's queue in retaliation for cheating) at the same time, Wong's apprentices and Leung Foon overcome the Shaho Gang and Jackson's men, and save 13th Aunt and the kidnapped women.
+Yim engages Wong in a one-on-one fight and again, Wong defeats Yim convincingly, and realises that Yim has been cheating in fights; there is a small spearhead tied onto the tip of Yim's queue (which Wong uses to tear Yim's queue in retaliation for cheating) at the same time, Wong's apprentices and Leung Foon overcome the Shaho Gang and Jackson's men, and save 13th Aunt and the kidnapped women.
 Just as Wong is about to board Jackson's ship, Yim shows up, wanting to resume his fight with Wong, and gets fatally shot by Jackson's men.
 With his dying breath, he tells Wong that "martial arts stand no chance against guns".
 During the fight on the ship, the Shaho Gang's leader meets his end after being pushed into a furnace.
 At the critical moment, Jackson takes the Governor hostage at gunpoint, but Wong kills Jackson by using his fingers to flick an unused bullet into Jackson's forehead, and saves the Governor.
 At the end of the film, Wong accepts Leung as his fourth apprentice and they take a group photo in Po-chi-lam.